Eurovision Song Contest 2007: Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the Barbara Dex Award were contested during the 2007 Eurovision Song Contest.
 The OGAE, "General Organisation of Eurovision Fans" voting poll also took place before the contest.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 The awards are divided into three categories: Artistic Award which was voted by previous winners of the contest, Composers Award, and Press Award.

 OGAE

 OGAE, an organisation of over forty Eurovision Song Contest fan clubs across Europe and beyond, conducts an annual voting poll first held in 2002 as the Marcel Bezençon Fan Award.
 After all votes were cast, the top-ranked entry in the 2007 poll was also the winner of the contest, Serbia's "Molitva" performed by Marija Šerifović; the top five results are shown below.

-Table reflects the corrected result of Switzerland since the cited source had a calculation error.